Afeez1131/demo-repo2/README.md

 My name is lawal Afeez
 ****

 I am from Nigeria, learning Git commands

+### Learning how to use the checkout -b
+### which is used to create branch